The Boots Desk

 Blundstone 550 Chelsea Boot — Stout Brown

-The city’s workhorse.
+The city’s workhorse shape.
 Full-grain oiled leather, shock-absorbing TPU midsole, removable footbed for custom inserts.
-Water-resistant up to a puddle splash — not a downpour, but enough for urban weather.
-The broken-in look starts at week two and never gets worse.
+The listing positions it as water-resistant for splashes rather than heavy rain.
 Not dressy, but reads intentional, not casual.
 Pair with jeans, ankle pants, or midi-length skirts.

 Best for